dfsw/ccmods/README.md

 # Content Mods

 [Just Natural Expansion](https://github.com/dfsw/Just-Natural-Expansion) \- Enhances the Cookie Clicker endgame without disrupting core gameplay, staying true to the spirit of the vanilla experience.
-It introduces over 450 achievements, 250 upgrades, new goals, new stories, and deeply rooted hidden elements, all specifically designed for late-game progression.
+It introduces new achievements, upgrades, heavenly upgrades, minigames for additional buildings (Javascript Console and Fractal Engine), an occult puzzle mystery pack, and more.

 [Spiced Cookies](https://github.com/staticvariablejames/SpicedCookies) \- Adds a little bit of spice to your Cookie Clicker gameplay.
 This is a collection of small modifications to the game Cookie Clicker.
 Every single feature can be either ignored or disabled in the settings, and most of them start disabled by default.